 - Online directories.
 MyIdentifiers, IndieBound, Booklife, Library of Congress.

-We have extensive experience helping self-published authors, businesses, and indie publishers manage and optimize their metadata.
+We have extensive experience helping self-published authors, businesses, and indie publishers manage and optimize their metadata on Amazon.

 - Audits: record and analyze opportunities across online stores and databases.